 Warning

-Microsoft Stream (Classic) will be retired February 15, 2024 and replaced by Stream (on SharePoint).
-It is recommended to start using Stream (on SharePoint) by uploading videos to SharePoint, Teams, Yammer, or OneDrive.
+Microsoft Stream (Classic) is being retired and replaced by Stream (on SharePoint) and Microsoft Teams live events.
+It is recommended to start using Stream (on SharePoint) by uploading videos to SharePoint, Teams, Viva Engage, or OneDrive, and to run your live events through Teams and Viva Engage.

 When you record a meeting in Microsoft Teams, upon conclusion of the meeting the recording is sent to Microsoft Stream.
 In Stream, you can view meetings you've recorded under My content and Meetings.
 Browsing and filtering your Teams meeting recordings makes it easy to quickly find what you are looking for.
 When you search, you can also filter the results based on video metadata.